dagonC/time-stories/spielhilfen/README.md

 ## What is it good for?
 It's intended to help who ever is in charge of taking notes during a "T.I.M.E.
 Stories" session.
 The goal is to reduce the amount of text that is required to be noted down, thus increase the fun for all players in the game.

+## Files/Content
+- `spielhilfen/time-stories-protocol_german.indd` The InDesign file for the german version
+- `spielhilfen/time-stories-protocol_german.pdf` The print ready PDF for the german version
+- `spielhilfen/time-stories-protocol_english.indd` The InDesign file for the english version
+- `spielhilfen/time-stories-protocol_english.pdf` The print ready PDF for the english version

 ### How is it intended to be used?
 One of those sheets is to be used per single game location.
 Each horizontal block is intended to be used for a single location card.